izihawa/summa/docs/ipfs-wasm-guide.md

 title: IPFS Publish + WASM Browsing
 permalink: /ipfs-wasm-guide
 ---
-Here is a crossroad of three wonderful technologies: [IPFS](https://docs.ipfs.io/), [WASM](https://webassembly.org/getting-started/developers-guide/) and Summa
+Here is a crossroad of three wonderful technologies: [IPFS](https://docs.ipfs.io/), [WASM](https://webassembly.org/getting-started/developers-guide/) and Summa.
-In the following guide we learn how to:

-- create search index on the server
-- replicate it to IPFS
-- open it from inside your browser, using library allowing to fetch index directly to your browser from IPFS
+In the following guide we learn how to: create search index on the server, replicate it to IPFS and how to open it from inside your browser, using library allowing to fetch index directly to your browser from IPFS

 ### Configuring Summa

-Enable IPFS support during config generation with `-i` flag that accepts IPFS API endpoint:
+Enable IPFS support during [config generation] with `-i` flag that accepts IPFS API endpoint:
 ```bash
 docker run izihawa/summa-server:testing generate-config -d /data \
 -g 0.0.0.0:8082 -m 0.0.0.0:8084 -i 0.0.0.0:5001 > summa.yaml